MarcAstner/CRAPy/PROGRESS_REPORT.md

 - Now the rover is actually pretty decent at avoiding objects - implementing the sensor range once again sounds promissing

 #### Lucas:
+- Further worked on the second rotating mechanism of the solar panel mount, which will utilize a 2-1 gear ratio as well as teeth surface onto which the larger gear can be fitted on --> facilitates 3d printing of the part

 #### Marc:
 - looked more into interpolation; tried higher resolution for the camera --> pi overheated